 * Bookkeeping For Painters– organizes your records and performs job cost analysis.

-This feature is unique and certainly saves you time and gives you valuable insight into how the franchise functions.
+This unique feature saves you time and gives you valuable insight into how the franchise functions.

 Klappenberger & Son has a franchisee guarantee that was not discussed.
 The franchise guarantee states that if you follow their marketing plan and fail to gross $500,000 in your first 20 months, Klappenberger & Son will reimburse the franchise fee.